 Another helpful item I packed was a fanny pack to accompany the diaper bag.
 We used a large backpack that had ALL the essentials to bring to the park but kept the valuables and bare necessities in my fanny pack (IDs, credit cards, a single diaper for each child, a small ziplock baggie of 8 baby wipes, and a yogurt pouch).
 By doing this, we could ditch the heavy backpack with our stroller and not have to worry about it if something were to happen to it since we had enough to get us by in my fanny pack.

-In preparation for lines at Disneyland, we didn’t think twice about the additional cost and purchased the Genie+.
+In preparation for lines at Disneyland with babies, we didn’t think twice about the additional cost and purchased the Genie+.
 The Genie+ feature costs an additional $20 per ticket per day (we were in the parks for two days, so for our two adult tickets, we paid an additional $80…kiddos under 3 don’t pay to get in the parks).
 Why would you spend all this extra money?
 Because with two babies, the longest we waited to ride something was 15 minutes and most of the time, our wait was about 5 minutes.
 With the Genie+ feature, you are paying to skip the line.
 It felt SO good to march passed sometimes hundreds of people and cut to the front of the line.
 In Disneyland, Genie+ also includes Photopass photos which is a huge saving.

 I spent some time reading which attractions our baby and 2-year-old could ride.
 I liked this mama’s blog post where she listed the attractions by lands, check it out: https://www.travelingmom.com/best-disneyland-rides-for-all-ages/